Most useful CS console commands

 • hud_showtargetid 0/1 – This command will let you show (1) or hide (0) info about your enemies when you hover over them.

 • cl_reload_hud – This command disables all the commands used for HUD previously and reloads it to default settings.
+You can use these commands to adjust your HUD elements to your liking.

 Game World Elements Console Commands

 • v_showbullethits 0/1 – Disables blood in Counter Strike Global Offensive.
 Use the (1) value to enable it again.
+You can also use commands to position bots at specific locations for practice.

 • r_cleardecals – This command clears all damage and blood over the map.